 This year, the ATO is using enhanced technology and data analytics to identify unusual claims, which includes comparing taxpayers to others in similar occupations earning similar incomes.
 It says its models are particularly useful in identifying individuals claiming things like home to work travel or trips not required as a part of their work.

 The ATO is advising taxpayers that it may request proof that the travel for work was required, this is especially significant in circumstances where individuals may claim the transport of bulky tools or equipment as required by their work.
 It warns individuals this year, it’ll be on the lookout for false logbooks, claiming home to work travel, claiming for expenses paid for by the employer, incorrect claiming of home to work travel where bulky tools are not involved, and claiming expenses for a car which is under a novated lease.

 Need help at tax time?

 Get in touch with us today for assistance with your tax return and ensure you get the maximum claim you are entitled to.
-Contact us at Advivo on 07 3226 1800 or you may use our Contact Form.
+Call us at Advivo.

 YOU MIGHT ALSO BE INTERESTED IN: